makinacorpus/makina-states/doc/usage_general/install.rst

 Reminder
 ---------
-Always remember:

 - Makina-states is based on "nodetypes presets" that are prebundled collections of makina-states states to apply to the system.
 - On those nodetypes, we may manage "controllers", aka the salt daemons.
-    - On those nodetypes, we may configure "localsettings" like vim, git, & basepackages or network configurations
+- On those nodetypes, we may configure "localsettings" like vim, git, & basepackages or network configurations.
+If any other preset than **scratch** has been activated, many localsettings will be applied (see mc_states/modules/localsettings.py:registry)
-    - After all of the previous steps, we may configure services like sshd, crond, or databases
+- After all of the previous steps, we may configure services like sshd, crond, or databases.
+If we are on the **scratch** mode, no services are configured by default.
-    - Eventually, we may install projects.
+- Eventually, we may by able to install projects via mc_project.
+  A project is just a classical code repository which has a ".salt" folder commited with enougth information on how to deploy it.

 Details
 --------